felipefoliatti/node-stomp-client/README.md

 - `queue`: queue to publish to
 - `message`: message to publish, a string or buffer
 - `headers`: headers to add to the PUBLISH message

+This method returns a Promise.
+If `correlation-id` header is set, then the `receipt` header will be set and this method return a promise that will `resolve` when server send a RECEIPT, answering the publish.
+It will reject after 20s without any response from server.
+If `correlation-id` is not set, the `receipt` header will not be set and the promise will resolve instantly.

 ## stomp.ack(messageId, subscription, [transaction]),
 ## stomp.nack(messageId, subscription, [transaction])